 Mr Anthony (Tony) Evans

-Tony Evans has extensive commercial and corporate governance experience as a senior executive in the resources, property, education and not-for-profit sectors.
-He has also been a member and chair of a number of boards including the Joint Accreditation System of Australia and New Zealand, the Royal Automobile Club of WA, Swan River Trust, Perth Primary Care Network Limited, Challenger TAFE and the Australasian College for Emergency Medicine and the Local Government Insurance Scheme.
-Tony has a Bachelor of Business and a Diploma in Education.
-He is a Fellow of CPA Australia, the Governance Institute of Australia and the Australian Institute of Company Directors.
+Tony Evans has extensive commercial, financial and corporate governance experience in the health, aged care, education, property, resources and not-for-profit sectors.
+He has been a non-executive director and chair of a number of boards including the Royal Automobile Club of WA, the Joint Accreditation System of Australia and New Zealand, Swan River Trust, Perth Primary Care Network, Central Regional TAFE, Therapeutic Guidelines, the Australasian College for Emergency Medicine and the Local Government Insurance Scheme.
+Tony has a Bachelor of Business and a postgraduate Diploma in Education.
+He is a Fellow of CPA Australia, a Fellow of the Governance Institute of Australia and a Fellow of the Australian Institute of Company Directors.

 Dr Renate (Ricki) Smith